Reject cynicism.

 Conduct Market Research

 Use surveys, focus groups, and interviews to gather data about your potential customers.
 Analyze their demographics, preferences, and behaviors.
-This information will guide you in tailoring your brand identity to appeal to them.
+This information will guide you in tailoring your identity.

 Create Buyer Personas